Sylvarant92/documentation/docs/Node Operators/configuration-variables.md

 NOTE: The lowest value allowed here is 1, since setting to 0 would imply that logs are processed from the mempool before they are even mined into a block, which isn't possible with Chainlink's current architecture.

+## ETH_NONCE_AUTO_SYNC

+- Default: `"true"`

+Enables/disables running the NonceSyncer on application start

+## ETH_FINALITY_DEPTH

+- Default: _automatically set based on Chain ID, typically 50_

+The number of blocks after which an ethereum transaction is considered "final" BlocksConsideredFinal determines how deeply we look back to ensure that transactions are confirmed onto the longest chain There is not a large performance penalty to setting this relatively high (on the order of hundreds)

+It is practically limited by the number of heads we store in the database and should be less than this with a comfortable margin.
+If a transaction is mined in a block more than this many blocks ago, and is reorged out, we will NOT retransmit this transaction and undefined behaviour can occur including gaps in the nonce sequence that require manual intervention to fix.
+Therefore, this number represents a number of blocks we consider large enough that no re-org this deep will ever feasibly happen.

+## ETH_HEAD_TRACKER_HISTORY_DEPTH

+- Default: _automatically set based on Chain ID, typically 100_

+Tracks the top N block numbers to keep in the `heads` database table.
+Note that this can easily result in MORE than N records since in the case of re-orgs we keep multiple heads for a particular block height.
+This number should be at least as large as `ETH_FINALITY_DEPTH`.
+There may be a small performance penalty to setting this to something very large (10,000+)

+## ETH_HEAD_TRACKER_MAX_BUFFER_SIZE

+- Default: `"3"`

+The maximum number of heads that may be buffered in front of the head tracker before older heads start to be dropped.
+You may think of it as something like the maximum permittable "lag" for the head tracker before we start dropping heads to keep up.

+## ETH_HEAD_TRACKER_SAMPLING_INTERVAL

+- Default: _automatically set based on Chain ID, typically 1s_

+The minumum amout of time between delivering new heads to different services of Chainlink node.

 ## BLOCK_BACKFILL_DEPTH

 - Default: `"10"`